Alicia-Natasha/colour-palette-generator/README.md

-# Color Palette Generator
+# Colour Palette Generator

-This is a simple color palette generator web application built using HTML, CSS, and JavaScript.
+This is a simple colour palette generator web application built using HTML, CSS, and JavaScript.

 ## Features
-- Generate random color palettes using [The Color API](https://www.thecolorapi.com/).
+- Generate random colour palettes using [The Color API](https://www.thecolorapi.com/).
 - Generate a palette from a user-selected base color.
-- (Optional) Extract dominant colors from an image (in progress).
 - Fully asynchronous with JSON data.
 - Single Page Application (SPA) with no page reloads.
-- Interactive with at least 3 distinct event listeners.
+- Interactive with at least 2 distinct event listeners.
 - Follows good coding practices (DRY principle, array iteration, reusable functions).

 ## Running the Application